Dating With Cold Sores: A 7-Step Guide To Stay Out of Trouble

 When you feel the tingling of a new cold sore in the morning before a date, you don't have to cancel your plans!
 You can learn how to treat your cold sores as fast as possible.
 If you spring into action right away, you'll likely be able to shorten the outbreak.

-Cold compresses, baking soda paste, and ibuprofen can be used to minimize swelling.
+Cold compresses and ibuprofen can be used to minimize swelling.
 Get lots of rest, eat nutritious foods, and stay hydrated.
 Red light therapy can also significantly shorten the duration of an outbreak.

 7. Makeup Can Hide the Worst of It